JAlcocerT/JAlcocerT/content/blog/selfhost-0325.md

 Recently I was [reviewing the OS's](https://jalcocert.github.io/JAlcocerT/os-for-nas/) I would consider as of today for my homelab

-> PS: give a try to ubuntu as dual boot (and check Ventoy!)
+> PS: give a try to ubuntu as dual boot.
+And check [Ventoy](https://github.com/ventoy/Ventoy)!

 What else?